FacTeR-Check: Semi-automated fact-checking through Semantic Similarity and Natural Language Inference: Evaluation of the FacTeR-Check architecture

 \subsection{Semantic similarity evaluation}

 The multilingual STS Benchmark (generated with Google Translator) has been used for the evaluation of the semantic similarity module.
 The overall results in the test sets are shown in Table~\ref{table:STS_single_models_test}.
 While the EN-EN column refers to the original STS Benchmark dataset, EN-ES, ES-ES are calculated using the translated version.
-These results reveal that the best performance is obtained with the fine-tuned MSTSb-paraphrase-multilingual-mpnet-base-v2 model.
-The best Ensemble 2 is composed of the concatenation of MSTSb\_paraphrase-xlm-r-multilingual-v1 and MSTSb\_paraphrase-multilingual-MiniLM-L12-v2, Ensemble 3 adds MSTSb-paraphrase-multilingual-mpnet-base-v2 model, and Ensemble 4 includes all models reaching a maximum of 2688 dimensions.
+These results reveal that the best performance is obtained with the fine-tuned \texttt{MSTSb-paraphrase-multilingual-mpnet-base-v2} model.
+This table also presents the results obtained with different combinations of the models.
+The best Ensemble of only 2 models is composed of the concatenation of \texttt{MSTSb\_paraphrase-xlm-r-multilingual-v1} and \texttt{MSTSb\_paraphrase-multilingual-MiniLM-L12-v2}, Ensemble 3 adds \texttt{MSTSb-paraphrase-multilingual-mpnet-base-v2} model while and Ensemble 4 includes all models reaching a maximum of 2688 dimensions.
 Surprisingly, only Ensemble 3 exceeds the best-fit model at the cost of incorporating more than twice as many dimensions.